nilq2/synth/README.md

 # Synth

-The parser templating engine is at the core of Poli compilation and parsing.
+**Synth** parser templating engine is at the core of Poli compilation and parsing.
 It defines Rules that match a concrete Pattern and replaces it with a Substitution.
 Source is tokenized into predefined generic Tokens which then can be used by the engine to translate.

 ## Format